Experience-Monks/math-as-code/README.md

 ## pipes

-Pipes, or *bars*, can mean different things depending on the context.
+Pipe symbols, known as *bars*, can mean different things depending on the context.
 Below are three common forms.

 #### absolute